 The Company does not invest in the common equity securities of Fannie Mae and Freddie Mac, both government sponsored entities.
-However, as of December 31, 2011 and 2010, the Company held senior unsecured and preferred agency securities at amortized cost of \$51.0 million and \$60.1 million, respectively.
-Additionally, as of December 31, 2011 and 2010, the portfolios held by ceding companies that support the Company's funds withheld assets contain approximately \$454.6 million and \$461.4 million, respectively, in amortized cost of unsecured agency bond holdings, and no equity exposure.
-As of December 31, 2011 and 2010, indirect exposure in the form of secured, structured mortgaged securities issued by Fannie Mae and Freddie Mac totaled approximately \$723.7 million and \$859.2 million, respectively, in amortized cost across the Company's general and funds withheld portfolios.
-Including the funds withheld portfolios, the Company's direct holdings in the form of preferred securities had a total amortized cost of \$0.7 million at December 31, 2011 and 2010.
+However, as of December 31, 2012 and 2011, the Company held senior unsecured and preferred agency securities at amortized cost of \$64.7 million and \$51.0 million, respectively.
+Additionally, as of December 31, 2012 and 2011, the portfolios held by ceding companies that support the Company's funds withheld assets contain approximately \$307.2 million and \$454.6 million, respectively, in amortized cost of unsecured agency bond holdings, and no equity exposure.
+As of December 31, 2012 and 2011, indirect exposure in the form of secured, structured mortgaged securities issued by Fannie Mae and Freddie Mac totaled approximately \$700.9 million and \$723.7 million, respectively, in amortized cost across the Company's general and funds withheld portfolios.

-The Company monitors its fixed maturity securities and equity securities to determine impairments in value and evaluates factors such as financial condition of the issuer, payment performance, the length of time and the extent to which the market value has been below amortized cost, compliance with covenants, general market and industry sector conditions, current intent and ability to hold securities, and various other subjective factors.
+The Company monitors its fixed maturity and equity securities to determine impairments in value and evaluates factors such as financial condition of the issuer, payment performance, the length of time and the extent to which the market value has been below amortized cost, compliance with covenants, general market and industry sector conditions, current intent and ability to hold securities, and various other subjective factors.
 Based on management's judgment, securities determined to have an other-than-temporary impairment in value are written down to fair value.
 See "Investments - Other-than-Temporary Impairment" in Note 2 - "Summary of Significant Accounting Policies" in the Notes to Consolidated Financial Statements for additional information.
-The Company recorded \$41.3 million, \$35.9 million and \$132.3 million in other-than-temporary investment impairments in 2011, 2010 and 2009, respectively.
-The impairments in 2011 and 2010 were largely related to other-than-temporary impairments in Subprime/Alt-A/Other structured securities, primarily due to a decline in the value of structured securities with exposure to mortgages.
-The impairment losses on equity securities of \$4.1 million in 2011 are primarily due to the decline in fair value of securities issued by European financial institutions.
-The impaired equity securities are hybrid securities that contain equity-like features.
-The impairments in 2009 were due primarily to the turmoil in the U.S. and global financial markets which resulted in bankruptcies, credit defaults, consolidations and government interventions.
-The table below summarizes other-than-temporary impairments for 2011, 2010 and 2009 (dollars in thousands):
+The Company recorded \$43.2 million, \$41.3 million and \$35.9 million in other-than-temporary investment impairments in 2012, 2011 and 2010, respectively.
+The impairments in 2012 and 2011 were largely related to other-than-temporary impairments in Subprime/Alt-A/Other structured securities, primarily due to a decline in the value of commercial mortgage-backed securities.
+In addition, increases in other impairments in 2012 and 2011 are due to mortgage loan provision and impairments on limited partnerships.
+The impairment losses on equity securities of \$3.0 million in 2012 and \$4.1 million in 2011 are primarily due to the decline in fair value of securities issued by European financial institutions.
+The impairment securities are hybrid securities that contain both debt and equity-like features.
+The table below summarizes other-than-temporary impairments for 2012, 2011 and 2010 (dollars in thousands):

-2011 2010 2009

-Subprime / Alt-A / Other structured securities \$ 18,012 \$ 16,700 \$ 71,789

-Corporate / Other fixed maturity securities 8,937 13,175 41,000

-Equity securities 4,116 32 11,058

-Other 10,238 5,976 8,471

-Total \$ 41,303 \$ 35,883 \$ 132,318
+2012 2011 2010 Subprime / Alt-A / Other structured securities \$ 15,342 \$ 18,012 \$ 16,700 Corporate / Other fixed maturity securities 8,184 8,937 13,175 Equity securities 3,025 4,116 32 Other impairments (primarily mortgage loans and limited partnerships) 16,602 10,238 5,976 Total \$ 43,153 \$ 41,303 \$ 35,883

-At December 31, 2011 and 2010, the Company had \$292.5 million and \$319.1 million, respectively, of gross unrealized losses related to its fixed maturity and equity securities.
+At December 31, 2012 and 2011, the Company had \$133.6 million and \$292.5 million, respectively, of gross unrealized losses related to its fixed maturity and equity securities.
 The distribution of the gross unrealized losses related to these securities is shown below:

-December 31, 2011 December 31, 2010
+December 31, 2012 December 31, 2011

 Sector:

-Corporate securities 46.5 % 33.4 %
+Corporate securities 30.4 % 46.5 %

-Canadian and Canada provincial governments 1.2
+Canadian and Canada provincial governments 0.1

-Residential mortgage-backed securities 5.6 8.3
+Residential mortgage-backed securities 2.8 5.6

-Asset-backed securities 18.4 19.3
+Asset-backed securities 21.6 18.4

-Commercial mortgage-backed securities 27.2 30.5
+Commercial mortgage-backed securities 38.8 27.2

-State and political subdivisions 1.1 2.5
+State and political subdivisions 4.3 1.1

-U.S. government and agencies 0.2

 Other foreign government, supranational and

-foreign government-sponsored enterprises 1.2 4.6
+foreign government-sponsored enterprises 2.0 1.2

 Total 100.0 % 100.0 %

 Industry:

-Finance 36.0 % 23.4 %
+Finance 18.0 % 36.0 %

-Asset-backed 18.4 19.3
+Asset-backed 21.6 18.4

-Industrial 8.2 7.5
+Industrial 9.0 8.2

-Mortgage-backed 32.8 38.8
+Mortgage-backed 41.6 32.8

-Government 2.4 8.6
+Government 6.4 2.4

-Utility 2.2 2.4
+Utility 3.4 2.2

 Total 100.0 % 100.0 %